 - Find a Vélib’ station.
 They look like this :

-- To confirm that your bike correctly returned, re-connect to the machine and identify yourself.
+- To confirm that your bike has been correctly returned, re-connect to the machine and identify yourself.
 It will notify you to say that your bike has been successfully returned.
 If you have a problem or are unsure about anything, call the Allo Vélib service on this number: 01 30 79 79 30.